agroal/pgagroal/doc/GETTING_STARTED.md

   pgagroal-admin [ -u USERS_FILE ] [ COMMAND ]

 Options:
+  -U, --user user         Set the user name
-  -u, --users USERS_FILE Set the path to the pgagroal_users.conf file -V, --version          Display version information -?, --help             Display help
+  -P, --password password Set the password for the user -u, --users USERS_FILE  Set the path to the pgagroal_users.conf file -V, --version           Display version information -?, --help              Display help

 Commands:
   master-key              Create or update the master key add-user                Add a user update-user             Update a user remove-user             Remove a user list-users              List all users
 ```

 In order to set the master key for all users use